MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-readiness.md

 ## Create and manage product readiness policies

 Use product readiness policies to manage the readiness checks that apply to a product.
 Each readiness policy contains a set of readiness checks.
-When a readiness policy is assigned to an engineering product category or shared product, all the products that are related to that category or shared product will have the readiness checks that are indicated in the readiness policy.
+When a readiness policy is assigned to an engineering product category or a shared product, all the products that are related to that category or shared product will have the readiness checks that are included in the readiness policy.

 To work with product readiness policies, go to **Engineering change management \> Setup \> Product readiness policies**.
 Then follow one of these steps.